redpesk-common/canbus-binding/README.md

 # Low level CAN signaling binder

+## Abstract

 Low level CAN bus binder.
 Based upon OpenXC vi-firmware project.
-Purpose of this project is to offer a low level binding to an AGL platform, idea remains the same than the vi-firmware project.
-It's meant to generate from a JSON file describing CAN messages and diagnostic message (OBD2 for now) present in a car, a cpp file to integrate with the project and compile all together.
-Result will be a widget file to install on an AGL target system.
+Purpose of this project is to offer a low level binding to an AGL platform, idea remains the same than OpenXC project.
+It's meant to generate from a JSON file describing CAN messages and diagnostic message (OBD2 for now), a cpp file to integrate with the project.
+Once generated binding is built with it and result will be a widget file to install on an AGL target system.

+![OpenXC_to_AGL][OpenXC_to_AGL]

+## AGL CAN binding architecture proposal

+Bring CAN management into the AGL project is not simply could decode an print CAN messages, any dump tools can do that, Wireshark do that, CAN-utils do that.
+The goal is to provide a common API and abstraction to the CAN bus then you can bring some more high level functionnalities to the system.

+CAN binding will be separated in two parts:

+![CAN_mapping][CAN_mapping]

+- High level one will be the binding from which others applications will connect to.
+It will provides valuable access to the CAN bus by aggregate signals or providing new signals from several originals.
+By example, a signal exposing whether or not a door is open, no matter which one it is.
+Also, we can imagine an application which supervise if there is no one in the car but moving (1m, 2m ?) then it send an event to the application which will send a phone message to the owner to alert him of an unexpected behavior.
+- The low level one will be one the bus to decode messages that transit and send event through **Application Framework** to the subscribers with human readable message.
+It will provide some basic access to the bus + some basic mathematical, statistical features (last_values, min, max, timestamps, averaging) as well as basic filter to get discerning signal only.
+This part are not implemented yet in the low level.

+![Binding_architecture][CAN_bindings_communication]

+Last be not least, the low level binding can be shipped as binary only using OpenXC inspired [generator][generator].

 # Prerequirements